richardsando/rails-project/README.md

 **_9. Explain the different high-level components (abstractions) in your App._**

+Culturepop is built using Ruby on Rails, which follows the MVC (model, views and controller) configuration.

+The model is what queries the database we use and makes the data usable by Ruby.
+This is called Active Record within Ruby on Rails.

+The views we use within this application are what are viewed on the front end in the browser.
+These are embebbed ruby files which are htmls with an extension that allows ruby code to be used in the front end.

+The controllers we use within Ruby on Rails are used to direct the user to certain pages and functions within the applictaion.
+Eg when a user clicks on a link in a view that link is sent from browser to the controller which then points to a function.
+These functions or actions as they are called in rails often manipulate data in the database.
+They also can result in a different view.

 **_10. Detail any third party services that your App will use._**